nataly-projects/HappyTailsWeb/README.md

 - Apply filters to find pets based on specific criteria such as category, gender, age, and location
 - View detailed information about each pet
 - Adopt pets directly from the platform
+- Dashboard: Interactive dashboard where users can manage their profiles, view notifications, and access various sections such as adopting pets and viewing adoption requests.
+- Add Pets for Adoption: Users have the ability to add pets to the platform, providing details such as pet name, breed, age, gender, and description.
+These pets become available for adoption by other users.
+- Email Notifications: Automated email notifications for various actions such as account verification, password reset, and adoption requests.
 # Technologies Used
 ## Client-Side
 - React.js: Frontend JavaScript library for building user interfaces